mamakram/DiceBot/README.md

 # Dice Bot
+## Description

-DiceBot is a discord bot written in NodeJS that provides functionality for roleplaying.
+DiceBot is a discord bot written in NodeJS that provides custom functionality for roleplaying.
 This includes:

--Rolling Dice
+- Rolling Dice
--Creating player sheets and storing them in a database -Keep track of player HP and modify
+- Creating player sheets and storing them in a database
+- Keep track of player HP and modify it during game session
--Play sounds to add ambience during session
+- Play sounds in discord channel to add ambience during game session

+Type ?help to show available commands

+## Installation

+- Clone the git repo, add a discord bot token in a .env file in the main directory with the appropriate Guild membership permissions for message reading,modification and voice channel access
+- npm install
+- npm run start